Discrimination is the act of treating someone unfairly because of who they are, their beliefs or because they possess

-Discrimination can be incredibly isolating.
+Discrimination can be isolating.
 As a victim, you may internalise the negativity you received and this can affect your self-esteem, self-belief and self-worth.
-Having a support network to rely on can help you move past these experiences, and your friends and family can remind you of your worth and support you in the time after the event.
+Having a support network to rely on can help you process these experiences, and your friends and family can remind you of your worth and support you in the time after the event.

 Support can come from other places, as well as your loved ones.
 There are groups and organisations that can help like-minded people come together and talk about their experiences.
-It can be reassuring to know you’re not alone in this, and connecting with these people can help you learn how to address and respond to experiences in ways you perhaps hadn’t considered.
+It can be reassuring to know you’re not alone in this, and connecting with these people can help you learn how to address and respond to experiences.

 Focus on your reactions

 Being a victim of discrimination can trigger a lot of strong emotions, often all at once.
 Feelings of hurt, anger, shame and sadness can appear suddenly and influence your response.
 These experiences can also trigger a physical response too, such as increased blood pressure, heart rate and body temperature.

-Slow your breathing and practise other relaxation techniques to cope with the stress response.
-Taking things slow will help you keep a clear head and consider more carefully how you will respond.
+Slow your breathing and practise other relaxation techniques to cope with the immediate stress response.
+Taking things slow will help you keep a clear head so you can respond from a place of intention.

 Seek professional help

-Not everyone can move on so easily.
 Discrimination can be very difficult to deal with and needing extra support is nothing to be ashamed of.
 We all have our own ways to cope and a lot of the time, speaking to our loved ones is enough.
 Other times, however, professional help is needed.
-If you’re finding it difficult to cope, please, reach out.

-Discrimination is a shocking, upsetting and disgusting experience that no person should have to go through.
-Often associated with mental health problems such as stress, anxiety and depression, further support and treatment are often recommended.
+Discrimination is an experience that no one should have to go through.
+Often associated with mental health problems such as stress, anxiety and depression, further support and treatment are often recommended to help.